IMPORTANT MESSAGE: Coronavirus (COVID-19) - Compliance Arrangements

 9am – 5pm (Face to Face)

-A student who successfully completes these units will be issued with a statement of attainment and transcript, which shows the number of units completed.
+Any agent who successfully completes these units will be issued with a statement of attainment and transcript, demonstrating the number of units completed.

 $420.00 AUD (Face to Face)